-47. Activities under this strategic outcome will seek to meet the basic food and nutrition needs of the most vulnerable refugees and support their livelihoods.
+45. Activities under this strategic outcome will seek to meet the basic food and nutrition needs of the most vulnerable among the camp population and support their livelihoods.
 The outcome contributes to SDG target 2.1: everyone has access to food.